AptarGroup: Acquisitions

 In 2012, Aptar acquired Stelmi, a manufacturer of elastomer primary packaging components.
-In 2016, Aptar acquired Mega Airless, a manufacturer of airless packaging solutions.
-In 2018, Aptar acquired CSP Technologies, a material science company that manufactures active packaging solutions.
+In 2016, Aptar acquired Mega Airless, a manufacturer of airless packaging.
+In 2018, Aptar acquired CSP Technologies, a material science company that manufactures active packaging.

 In June 2019, Aptar acquired two companies, Nanopharm and Gateway Analytical.
 In November 2019, the company acquired Noble International, which specializes in training devices and patient onboarding.
 In February 2020, Aptar acquired FusionPKG, a makeup packaging company.

 In November 2020, the company acquired the digital respiratory health company Cohero Health.

 In July 2021 Aptar acquired the digital therapeutics company, Voluntis (ENXTPA: ALVTX), and 80% of the equity interests of Weihai Hengyu Medical Products Co., Ltd., a Chinese manufacturer of elastomeric and plastic components used in injectable drug delivery.

 Sustainability

 Aptar was named to Barron's list of the Top 100 Most Sustainable U.S. Companies in 2019, 2020, 2021, and 2022.
 At the end of 2020, 85% of the company’s global electricity use came from renewable sources.
 It was also named by Newsweek as one of America's Most Responsible Companies in 2021, 2022, and 2023 and received an A score for climate change from the Climate Disclosure Project.

 In September 2019, the company announced a partnership with Loop, a shopping platform from TerraCycle that delivers products in reusable containers.

-The company has committed to making all of its beauty and home packaging technologies and components reusable, recyclable, or compostable by 2025.
-In June 2021, Aptar released fully recyclable mono-material pumps, made from materials such as polycarbonates or post-consumer recycled plastic.
 The company made the Forbes Green Growth 50 List in 2021.